didsomeonecloneme/didsomeonecloneme.github.io/pages/whyhow.md

 ## Why DSCM?

+DSCM is a tool that helps you to detect malicious <a href="/what-is-website-cloning/">clones</a> of your website.
+Malicious clones are often used in phishing attacks to mislead victims.
+DSCM also detects more advanced phishing techniques, such as <a href="/microsoft-tenant-installation">Adversary-in-the-Middle (AiTM)</a> phishing attacks.

-DSCM safeguards your website from <a href="/what-is-website-cloning/">fake copies</a> used by cybercriminals.
-When it finds a copy, it alerts you by email, so you can take action.
-For example, <a href="/report-a-website-clone/">reporting the fake website</a>, inform your users, and investigate the incident to protect your website, reputation and visitors.
+When it detects your website being abused in a phishing attack, it alerts you by email, so you can take action.
+For example, <a href="/report-a-website-clone/">reporting the phishing website</a>, inform your users, and investigate the incident to protect your website, reputation and visitors.

 ## How to use DSCM?

 Activate the service using the following steps:
 - Sign up by using the form on the <a href="/">homepage</a>, fill in your website domain name and email address
 - Embed the generated link into your websites HTML source code (<a href="/installation">installation</a>)
 - Profit!
-Get notified once a copy is detected
+Get notified once your website is victim of a phishing attack

 <center><iframe width="560" height="315" src="https://www.youtube.com/embed/Vn6cuEaXwYw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>